Snothy/license-trading-backend/README.md

 Authentication method - Json Web Tokens, using the RS256 signing algorithm (RSA Signature with SHA256).

 npm start - Run the server.
+npm run lint - Checks for eslint errors in the code.

 TODO
 npm test - Perform tests on all routes (jest)